karubiotools/AnssBin/Conda/README.md

 source ~/.bashrc
 ```

 Once the installation is done, you should be able to use conda on your system.
-This "[Cheat sheet](https://docs.conda.io/projects/conda/en/stable/user-guide/cheatsheet.html)" page shows the main conda command.
+This "[Cheat sheet](https://docs.conda.io/projects/conda/en/stable/user-guide/cheatsheet.html)" page shows the main conda commands.

 To download a genome assembly FASTA file corresponding to an E. coli strain K-12, you can run the following command (using the accession number GCA_000005845.2 from [ENA](https://www.ebi.ac.uk/ena/browser/view/GCA_000005845) repository):
 ```bash